What is Asset Based Lending?

 - Highly Risky Business – Asset-based lending can be very risky for the lender if risks are not properly assessed and possible eventualities are not factored in.
 Like what led to the 2008 US Subprime mortgage crisis?
 In simplest terms what happened was people were issued loans against houses and as the housing market rose, lenders became complacent because of high profits and issued loans to people having low creditworthiness.
 When the housing market crashed, the amount of loan issued against the houses was greater than the house value so the borrowers defaulted, which resulted in the bankruptcy of many large ABL and investment banks like Lehman brothers.

 Asset-based lending is advantageous for both the lender and the borrower.
 The lender has an asset as collateral that could be sold to recover its amount lent to the borrower if it defaults.

-The ABL enables the borrower to use this route to borrow money when other routes like selling bonds or unsecured loans are not possible as asset-based lenders are less concerned with business’s past cash flow, profitability, or even personal and business credit scores.
+The ABL enables the borrower to use this route to borrow money when other routes like selling bonds or unsecured loans are not possible as asset-based lenders are less concerned with business’s past cash flow, profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
+It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
+It aids investors in analyzing the company's performance., or even personal and business credit scores.

 Asset-based loans are often confused with factoring.
 There are many similarities between them as both use receivables as collateral.
 However, there are differences.
 In factoring, the company doesn’t borrow money and sells its receivables at discount to improve its cash flow whereas, in ABL the company borrows money against the receivables as collateral.